iridakos/iridakos.github.io/_posts/2019-04-04-creating-chat-application-rails-websockets.markdown

 ### Adding authentication

-In order to require only signed in user to access the application, add the following line to the `app/controllers/application_controller.rb`
+We want all users to be authenticated before start chatting, so we are going to add the following line in the `ApplicationController` located at *app/controllers/application_controller.rb*:

 ```ruby
   before_action :authenticate_user!
 ```

-If we navigate to `http://localhost:3000` now we should be redirected to the sign in page.
+If we navigate to `http://localhost:3000` now we should be redirected to the sign in page <sup><a href="#acknowledgments">[10]</a></sup>.

 ![Sign in]({{site.url}}/assets/images/posts/rails-chat-tutorial/04.png)